 The pole configuration is smart and futuristic, leading to campers sleeping head to toe because the high points (by the poles) are on opposite ends.
 If you want to sleep with both your heads at the same end, one person gets a slightly droopier mesh side in their face — a small price to pay.

 There is lots of head room for the person sleeping at the side where the pole connects.

 The loops in which the cord-locks go through to roll up the fly door or the mesh door in fair weather or while moving into the tent are too small.
 The plastic barely fits through and is finicky to undo if the wind picks up during the night or if it starts to rain.
 This award winner has a decently sized pocket on either side for personal items.

 We found the Blaze's small cord locks for tying back the door difficult to operate.

-This award winner is a true double wall tent and has great ventilation.
+This award winner is a genuine double wall tent and has excellent ventilation.
 The separate mesh interior helps with condensation, making it more versatile than the Tarptent Double Rainbow.